SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### LANGUAGE USAGE

 **Hyrallic** is the primary language of the high elves in Orden.
-Although young for an elven language, Hyrallic is older than almost all other modern cultural languages, save those of the dwarves.
+Although young for an elven language, Hyrallic is older than almost all other modern cultural languages, save those of the [[Dwarf|dwarves]].
 As a result, while anyone who lives near or trades with a [[Human|human]] culture probably speaks at least a little Caelian, most nobles across all ancestries make sure their children or offspring speak Hyrallic.
 Caelian is new from many cultures’ point of view, while Hyrallic as a language for diplomacy is considered cultured and traditional.

 **Yllyric** is the cultural language of wode elves, and also the common language among those who [[Defend|defend]] and protect the natural forests of Orden.